koaning/justcharts/README.md

 </vegachart>
 ```

 Note the `"widget":"container"` setting.
 By doing this you're able to set the width/height of the chart directly from the `<vegachart>` html-style property.
-This is great for relatively widths.
+This is great for containers with relative widths.

 ## demo